parth-20-07/parth-20-07.github.io/docs/Study_Notes/Embedded_Systems/Communication_Protocols/Software/SW_Controller_Area_Network_Bus_Protocol.md

 		- Peer to Peer reliable communication
 		- Configuring a device at startup
 		- Transferring large amount of data with acknowledgement
-- **Network Management Object**
-	- Used to execute NMT Services which are used for device initialization, started, monitored or stopped
-	- Works in Master/Slave Structure with Node being NMT Master.
-	- Nodes report basic state information:
-		- Emergency: Triggered by the occurrence of CANopen device internal error and are transmitted once for each error
+- **Node Monitoring (Heartbeat) (SDO)**
 	- Heartbeat: Transmitted cyclically by node.
 Informs other node about connection status of the current producer node.
-		- Bootup: Transmitted upon device initialisation to inform other nodes about its existence.
-	- Master can control operating states of nodes:
-		- Request state change
-		- Request Reset

 **CANOpen Initialisation Process on Node**